tristenhonore/cse15l-lab-reports/lab3_bugs.md

     return sum / (arr.length - 1);
   }
 ```
+This code compiles and can be run with an input of an array.
+At first glance you may or may not see anything wrong with it, but you should always test
+for possible failures within your code.

 ---
 ## [Diagnosing](lab3_bugs_2ndpage.md)
 we can see the code and its purpose, now lets attempt to run it with different inputs.